legesher/legesher-translations/README.md

 - [Welsh (cy)](https://github.com/legesher/legesher-translations/issues?q=label%3A"Dialect%3A+Welsh")
 - [Xhosa (xh)](https://github.com/legesher/legesher-translations/issues?q=label%3A"Dialect%3A+Xhosa")

-_📢 If your native language is not available in the Legesher translation repository, we'd love your help to add it!!_
+_📢 If your native language is not available in the Legesher translation repository, we'd love your help to add it!!
+Create an issue using the "🌏 Add New Dialect" template._

 # Contributing

-❤️Legesher relies on the passionate members of its community (both developer and non-developer alike) to keep delivering impactful tools to people all over the world.
+❤️ Legesher relies on the passionate members of its community (both developer and non-developer alike) to keep delivering impactful tools to people all over the world.

 Before contributing, be sure to consult Legesher's [contribution guidelines](https://docs.legesher.io/the-official-things/contributing-guidelines) and [language conventions](https://docs.legesher.io/legesher-translations/translation-conventions).
 As a member of our community, you must abide by our [Code Of Conduct](https://docs.legesher.io/the-official-things/code-of-conduct).